bnjns/dht22-metrics-server/README.md

-# DHT22 Readings for Raspberry Pi
+# DHT22 Metrics Server for Raspberry Pi

 A simple HTTP server that can be used to fetch the temperature (C) and humidity (%) from a DHT22 sensor attached to a Raspberry Pi and expose them as Prometheus metrics.